tweibley/legate/docs/refactor-app.md

 *   The main `ADK::Web::App` class will then `require` these modules and `register` them.
 *   Helper methods and instance variables defined in the main `ADK::Web::App` will remain accessible to the routes within these registered modules.

+*(Note: This strategy aligns with the recommended practices for extending modular Sinatra applications as per the official Sinatra documentation.
+The use of `register YourModule` within the `Sinatra::Base` subclass and defining routes within the `self.registered(app)` method is the standard approach.)*

 ## 3. Detailed Steps

 ### Step 3.1: Create Directory Structure